Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 ![add terminal to dock](images/add-to-dock.png)

-There are a variety of keyboard combinations and commands you can use when using the terminal.
+There are a variety of keyboard combinations and commands you can execute when using the terminal.

 You can even write programs to automate the terminal and thus the operating system, which is called **shell programming**.

 ### The Mac Keyboard

 Macs have a number of special keys which are a little different from Windows.
 You can read more about it on [keyshorts.com](https://keyshorts.com/blogs/blog/41999105-the-ultimate-guide-to-macbook-keyboard).
-The control, alt/option and command keys are used for a variety of shortcuts in the terminal.
+The control, alt/option, and command keys are used for a variety of shortcuts in the terminal.

 ![Mac Keyboard Diagram](images/keyboard.png)